archlinux/archwiki/extensions/ConfirmEdit/README.md

 questions defined by the administrator(s)
 * ReCaptchaNoCaptcha - users have to solve different types of visually or audially tasks.
+* hCaptcha - users have to solve visual tasks

 ### License